Self-Protection for People At Greater Risk of Violence

 Bullying: What Adults Need to Know and Do to Keep Kids Safe addresses all forms of bullying and harassment, including that caused by homophobia, sexism, racism, antisemitism, and other forms of prejudice.

 Our cartoon-illustrated Kidpower and Fullpower Safety Comics and Teaching Books provide an entertaining and useful guide to help young people learn how to protect themselves when others act unsafely or disrespectfully and how to act safely and respectfully themselves.

 What training is available?

-We also provide tailored training for organizations, places of worship, and schools serving people who are targeted for hate crimes, including those for LGBTQ youth and adults.
-See How to Organize a Workshop or contact us at firstname.lastname@example.org.
+We also provide tailored training for organizations, places of worship, and schools serving people who are targeted for hate crimes, including those for LGBTQIA+ youth and adults.
+See How to Organize a Workshop or contact us at email@example.com.

 Finally, we provide consulting for groups in how to use our curriculum to develop their own safety programs.